ITSM

 What happens in an IT audit?
 The IT audit process

-- Planning: Set the scope and objectives of the audit based on risks, company goals, and compliance requirements.
+1. Planning.
+Set the scope and objectives of the audit based on risks, company goals, and legal requirements.
 Allocate resources and choose the audit team.

-- Preliminary review: Learn how your current IT systems and controls work.
-Gather background information and review past audits to spot areas needing special attention.
+2. Preliminary review.
+Learn how your current IT systems and controls work.
+Gather background information and review past audits to spot areas that need special attention.
+Your CMDB (Configuration Management Database) can provide a complete, structured picture of your IT environment at this stage.

-- Risk assessment: Identify potential risks and vulnerabilities.
+3. Risk assessment.
+Identify potential risks and vulnerabilities.
 Analyze how likely they are and what impact they could have, then prioritize them.

-- Audit development: Design audit tests and set criteria to check if controls are working as intended.
-Plan exactly how you’ll collect evidence.
+4. Audit development.
+Design audit procedures and set criteria to check if controls are working as intended.
+Plan exactly how you will collect evidence.

-- Fieldwork and testing: Carry out the audit plan: interview staff, review documents, observe processes, and run technical tests to gather solid evidence.
+5. Fieldwork and testing.
+Carry out the audit plan.
+Interview staff, review documents, observe processes, and run technical tests to gather solid evidence.

-- Analysis and evaluation: Analyze the information you collected to see if controls are effective.
+6. Analysis and evaluation.
+Analyze the information you collected to see if controls are effective.
 Pinpoint weaknesses, gaps, or non-compliance areas.

-- Reporting: Write an audit report that clearly explains your findings, conclusions, and practical recommendations for fixing any issues.
+7. Reporting.
+Write an audit report that clearly explains your findings, conclusions, and practical recommendations for fixing any issues.
+Centralizing policies, change records, and incident history in a service Management platform like InvGate Service Management makes evidence collection considerably faster.

-- Review and finalization: Discuss the draft report with stakeholders, make final edits, and share the completed report.
+8. Review and finalization.
+Discuss the draft report with stakeholders, make final edits, and share the completed report.
 Plan follow-up actions to track progress.

 The IT audit team